rrousselGit/provider/README.md

 }
 ```

-Alternatively instead of using these methods, we can use [Consumer] and [Selector].
+Alternatively, instead of using these methods, we can use [Consumer] and [Selector].

 These can be useful for performance optimizations or when it is difficult to
 obtain a `BuildContext` descendant of the provider.